ilotoki0804/tstr/README.md

 - `normalize` / `normalize_str`: Apply conversion and format to value.
 - `convert`: Apply conversion to a value.
 - `template_eq`: Check if two templates are equivalent.
+- `interpolation_replace`: Create a new `Interpolation` by selectively replacing attributes of an existing one.

 Experimental applications: